Skip to main content

 Another source of information are employment forecasts, which use different data sources.

-The Ministry of Family, Labour and Social Policy has implemented a monitoring system for surplus and deficit occupations.
+The Ministry of Family, Labour and Social Policy (currently Ministry of Family and Social Policy) has implemented a monitoring system for surplus and deficit occupations.
 In accordance with the provisions of the Act of 20 April 2004 on promotion of employment and labour market institutions (Article 8(1)(3) and Article 9(1)(9)), the preparation of labour market analyses, including monitoring of deficit and surplus occupations, is one of the tasks of provincial governments and district governments in the field of labour market policy.

 The main source of information is data on the registered unemployed and job offers by occupation and specialisation originating from the information systems used in Employment Offices.
 This is supplemented by data from the monitoring of job offers on the Internet conducted by provincial Employment Offices and other sources.